jonathandroth/PretrendsPower/README.md

 ## Loading the app

+There are two ways to use the Shiny app.

-The application can be run in [RStudio](https://www.rstudio.com/) with the following commands
+First, the application can be run locally in [RStudio](https://www.rstudio.com/) with the following commands

 ``` r
 #install.packages("shiny") #install Shiny if not installed